-The domainapp.application.services package contains the HomePageService domain service.
-This simply has a single action annotated with @HomePage:
+The domainapp.application.services package contains two SPI implementations.

+The HomePageService domain service simply has a single action annotated with @HomePage:

 '''

 @Action(semantics = SemanticsOf.SAFE)

 @HomePage

 public HomePageViewModel homePage() {

 return factoryService.instantiate(HomePageViewModel.class);

 }

 '''

 which returns the HomePageViewModel for use as the home page.
 The HomePageViewModel itself just renders a collection of SimpleObjects in a list (HomePageViewModel.layout.xml defines the UI layout).